Costume Designer

 Costume designers design and create costumes and clothing accessories for theatre, dance, opera, television, video and film productions.

-Designer, Scenographer, Theatre Designer
+Designer, Scenographer, Theatre Designer, Wardrobe Head

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.

 The NOC system is updated every 5 years to reflect changes in the labour market.
 Government forms and labour market data may group and refer to an occupation differently, depending on the system used.
-Here is how this occupation has been classified over time:

 Interest in synthesizing information to create settings, scenic environments, properties, costumes and lighting for theatre, film, video productions, operas and ballets; and in preparing working drawings, creating special stage lighting patterns and selecting colours, decor and accessories